L-o-ng/compsci-uni-note-vault/Sets.md

 + $\in$ represents set membership.
 + $\notin$ represents not belonging to a set.
 + | or : means "such that".
-+ |A| means the cardinality of set A: the number of items within it.
++ |A| means the cardinality of set A: the number of distinct items within it.

 ### Intersect, Union, Exclusion
 Let A, B be sets.